Vixel2006/axon/docs/index.md

-# Idrak API Documentation
+# Fajr API Documentation

-Welcome to the Idrak API documentation.
+Welcome to the Fajr API documentation.
 This guide provides an overview of Idrak's Python frontend, designed for hackability, speed, and intuitive deep learning experimentation.

-Idrak treats neural networks as pure pipelines of data transformations, giving you unparalleled control and insight into your models.
+Fajr treats neural networks as pure pipelines of data transformations, giving you unparalleled control and insight into your models.

 ## Core Modules